Transmission Line Architecture

 PAR's architecture family is currently pursuing patent protection.
 The intellectual property covers the enclosure geometry, driver integration methodology, resistive fill material specifications, and the interaction between all three acoustic pathways.

-PAR licenses its architecture to loudspeaker manufacturers through a structured program combining an annual flat fee and per-unit royalties beginning in Year 2.
-Licensing is available at the individual architecture tier level — a manufacturer may license TL1 only, or the full TTL™ suite, depending on their product requirements.
+PAR licenses its architecture to loudspeaker manufacturers through a structured program combining an annual flat fee with quarterly bracket escalation based on SKU adoption.
+Licensing is available at the individual architecture tier level — a manufacturer may license TL1 only, or the full TTL™ suite, depending on their product requirements and development roadmap.

 All licensing discussions are conducted under mutual NDA.
 Technical documentation, performance modeling data, and build specifications are provided to prospective licensees as part of the evaluation process.